Australian rules football in Europe: History

 Croatia is one of the stronger International teams, having come 1st (2010), 2nd (2008 and 2011) and 3rd (2009) in the four previous EU Cups.

 Croatia ended on 5th place on first European championship in Malmo and Copenhagen in 2010.
 The 2009 EU Cup was hosted by the Croatian Knights, in the town of Samobor, 25 km from Zagreb.

 In 2014 there are four clubs playing out of Zagreb, the Zagreb Dockers, Zagreb Giants, Zagreb Hawks and the Zagreb Dragons.
 Also there is a new team playing in Slavonski Brod roughly 200 km from Zagreb.
 Almost all of the Zagreb players have/had a connection with the Zagreb University which maintains their oval.
 So do the Styrian Downunder Dogs from the university town of Graz in Austria who also play in the Croatian Australian Football League.

 In 2015 a women's team from Velika Gorica was created.
 In 2016 there are five clubs from Zagreb and a sixth team from the Dalmatian coast at Ploče and a men's team from Velika Gorica.
 Croatian Knights won first place in EU cup 2016 while women's national team Queens won third place.

-Following year Knights won first place in world cup in Australia.
-In 2018 there is a new women's club in Zagreb, the Panthers.
+In 2016 Ploce Eagles and Zagreb Barbarians played an exhibition match in Zupa, Kupari.

+Croatia sent a men's team to the 2017 Australian Football International Cup, its campaign was successful, winning Division 2 of the competition on debut.

 In 2021, a dedicated ground in Zagreb was opened, one of the first such facilities in continental Europe.
 The ground was announced to host the 2022 AFL Europe Championship.
+Croatia placed 4th in the championship in both 2019 and 2022.